NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Network Flow Graph Neural Networks

 For supervised graph classification, we append two more layers to the representation learning module.
 First, a pooling layer aggregates all node feature vectors in the input graph to a single vector describing the whole graph.
 The second layer predicts the graph label from the pooled graph representation,

 Above, $\pool$ denotes a pooling function, such as element-wise mean or maximum, which aggregates all node representations into a single embedding vector for the whole graph.
-Predictions are computed by a dense prediction layer.
-The model parameters are then optimized w.r.t. the \emph{cross-entropy} loss.
-We denote this model as \emph{NF-GNN-CLF}.
+Predictions are computed by a dense prediction layer with learnable parameters $W \in \RR^{c \times h}$ and $b \in \RR^c$ and a softmax activation.
+The model parameters are then optimized w.r.t. the \emph{cross-entropy} loss